Visitation is a privilege, it is not a right. Visiting privileges may be revoked at any time.

 D. Protective Custody: Wednesday, Thursday, and Saturday.

-E. Disciplinary Detention: Thursday, and Saturday.
+E. Restrictive Housing Unit: Thursday, and Saturday.

 Visitors under the age of 18 will be accompanied by their legal guardian.
 Proof of legal guardianship must be submitted prior to the visit.
 A parental consent form may waive this requirement.

 All visitors will have a picture form of identification, i.e. valid State Driver’s License, valid Non-Driver’s License, Military ID, or Passport.
 All visitors will be signed in by the Lobby Officer and issued a Merrimack County Visitor Badge, to be displayed at all times.

 Visitors will leave all personal property in their vehicle or a locker located in the Lobby.

 Visitors will leave the facility with all personal property.
 Items left behind will be considered abandoned and disposed of if not claimed within fifteen (15) days.